phoenixframework/phoenix/guides/request_lifecycle.md

 Template files are compiled into the module as function components themselves, there is no runtime or performance difference between the two styles.

-Now that we've got the route, controller, view, and template, we should be able to point our browsers at [http://localhost:4000/hello](http://localhost:4000/hello) and see our greeting from Phoenix!
+Now that we've got the route, controller, view, and template, we should be able to point our browser at [http://localhost:4000/hello](http://localhost:4000/hello) and see our greeting from Phoenix!
 (In case you stopped the server along the way, the task to restart it is `mix phx.server`.)

 ![Phoenix Greets Us](assets/images/hello-from-phoenix.png)

 There are a couple of interesting things to notice about what we just did.
 We didn't need to stop and restart the server while we made these changes.
 Yes, Phoenix has hot code reloading!
 Also, even though our `index.html.heex` file consists of only a single `section` tag, the page we get is a full HTML document.
-Our index template is actually rendered into layouts: first it renders `lib/hello_web/components/layouts/root.html.heex` which renders `lib/hello_web/components/layouts/app.html.heex` which finally includes our contents.
+Our index template is actually rendered into layouts: first it renders `lib/hello_web/components/layouts/root.html.heex` which renders `lib/hello_web/components/layouts/app.html.heex` which finally includes our content.
 If you open those files, you'll see a line that looks like this at the bottom:

 ```heex
 <%= @inner_content %>
 ```

-Which injects our template into the layout before the HTML is sent off to the browser.
+This line injects our template into the layout before the HTML is sent off to the browser.
 We will talk more about layouts in the Controllers guide.

-> A note on hot code reloading: Some editors with their automatic linters may prevent hot code reloading from working.
+> A note on hot code reloading: some editors with their automatic linters may prevent hot code reloading from working.
 If it's not working for you, please see the discussion in [this issue](https://github.com/phoenixframework/phoenix/issues/1165).

 ## From endpoint to views